maseDevelop/tank-level-control-project/README.md

 The scene makes use of the tank component, details can be found [here](https://docs.factoryio.com/manual/parts/stations/#tank)

-You can find the scene configuration in ./src/factory_io/tank_scene_description.txt, which details the setup.
+You can find the scene configuration [here](./src/factory_io/tank_scence_description.md), which details the setup.
 (Note: The .fio file is proprietary, so I’ve documented the components and settings for clarity.)
-Check out the screenshot in ./media/tank_scene.png to see it in action.

-CodeSys Code
+#### CodeSys Code

 The CodeSys project uses ladder logic and structured text to bring the system to life, mimicking PLC programming in oil and gas automation.

 The CodeSys project can be found [here](./src/codesys/)